Canon SX50 vs Panasonic FZ100

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon PowerShot SX50 HS and Panasonic Lumix DMC-FZ100 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the SX50 and the FZ100 have been discontinued, but can regularly be found used on eBay.
+Both the SX50 and the FZ100 have been discontinued, but can regularly be found used on ebay.
 The FZ100 was replaced by the Panasonic FZ150, while the SX50 was followed by the Canon SX60.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon SX50 Manual (free pdf) or the online Panasonic FZ100 Manual.
+Further information on the features and operation of the SX50 and FZ100 can be found, respectively, in the Canon SX50 Manual (free pdf) or the online Panasonic FZ100 Manual.